OO0oo0oOOooo/audio-manager/README.md

 # audio-manager
 Basic audio manager

+# Features
+* Custom PlayatPosition() uses AudioMixer
+* PlayOnParent() creates audiosource on a transform that loops until StopOnParent()

-# How to use
+# Setup
 * Drop prefab in scene
-* Assign Effect Source and Music Source children
+* Assign the scripts AudioSources from children
-* Create Audio Clips scriptable object
+* Create Audio Clips scriptable objects
-* Assign Scriptable object
+* Assign Scriptable objects to script
+* Assign Mixer Group that you want PlayAtPosition() and PlayOnParent() to use